OpenLAIR/ClawChain/DEVELOPER.md

 - resume behavior
 - handoff behavior
 - watcher kind
-- any agent-specific session-id extraction rules
+- agent-specific session-id extraction rules when needed

-Do not hide agent-specific assumptions deep inside `ui_server.py` or `agent_proxy_cli.py` if they belong in the profile model.
+Do not bury agent-specific identity assumptions inside `ui_server.py` or `agent_proxy_cli.py` if they belong in the profile layer.

 ### Shared shell-agent integration owns controlled execution